This guide assumes you are a retailer passing orders to your suppliers for shipping.

 Drop-shipping and accounting

-Similarly, you will need to invoice the sales order to complete all accounting processes.
-However, since you didn't carry the stock, there is no asset value of inventory to use for cost of goods sold.
-There will be no accounting transactions which are normally associated with a shipped goods out note.
+You will need to invoice the sales order to complete all accounting processes.
+However, since you didn't carry the stock, there will be no accounting transactions which are normally associated with a shipped goods out note as there is no asset value of inventory to use for cost of goods sold.
+The cost will instead be recorded on the invoice for the drop-ship purchase order.

 Feeding channels with drop-ship inventory levels

-You may not hold stock of drop-shipped products, yet you want to show an available quantity of these items in your sales channels if they can still be fulfilled via drop-ship.
+You may not hold stock of drop-shipped products but still want to show an available quantity of these items in your sales channels if they can still be fulfilled via drop-ship.

 If you have access to a feed of supplier inventory, you can create a separate 'virtual warehouse' for your supplier's inventory.